develop-for-apache-pulsar/vscode-extension/README.md

   - Start, stop, restart, delete function
   - Start, stop function instances
   - Delete function
-  - Create new function
+  - Create new function**
-    - Auto sense a function manifest and show deploy shortcuts
+  - Auto sense a function manifest and show deploy shortcuts**
   - Auto sense a function manifest and show runtime package options

      ```
      py: choose .py file or choose a folder to (automatically) zip
      java: choose .jar or .nar file
      go: choose go executable
      ```

+** This feature is not compatible with Pulsar 3.0

 Once installed you'll notice a new Pulsar icon in the activity bar.
 Click it to activate the extension and see the option to save your providers' configuration.